HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 The caller "func1" will produce its arguments and stores them in ARG0 and ARG1, as in the example before.
 If there were more than four arguments, they would have been stored with a ST instruction in their stack frame location.
 The callee "func2" is this time a procedure that calls another procedure and this needs a stack frame.
 First, the return link is saved to the frame marker of "Func1".
 RL will be overwritten by the call to "func3" and hence needs to be saved.
 Next the stack frame for "Func2" is allocated.
 The size is 32bytes for the frame marker, 16 bytes for the 4 arguments ARG0 to ARG1.
 Note that even when there are fewer than 4 arguments, the space is allocated.
 Finally there are two local variables.
 In sum the frame is 56 bytes.
 The LDO instruction will move the stack accordingly.

 The "func2" procedure will its business and make a call to "func3".
 The parameters are prepared and a BL instruction branches to "func3". "func3" is a leaf procedure and there is no need for saving RL.
 If "func3" has local variables, then a frame will be allocated.
-Also, if "func3" would use a callee save register, there needs to be a spill area to seve them before usage.
+Also, if "func3" would use a callee save register, there needs to be a spill area to save them before usage.
 The spill area is a pat of the local data area too. "func3" returns with the BV instruction as before.

 When "func2" returns, it will deallocate the stack frame by moving SP back to the previous frame, load the saved return link into RL and a BV instructions branches back to the aller "func1".
 Phew.

 ### External Calls

-Assemblers and compilers should not create different calling sequences depending on whether particular call is local to a module or referringto a procedure in another module.
+Assemblers and compilers should not create different calling sequences depending on whether particular call is local to a module or referring to a procedure in another module.
 Procedure calls are thus always local calls.
 Likewise a called function will return via a local branch.
-When a call is crossing a module boundary, small peieces of code need to be added which perform the additional work.
+When a call is crossing a module boundary, small pieces of code need to be added which perform the additional work.
 These code sequences are called **stubs**.
 There are import stubs that are added for a procedure that makes an external call and export stubs for procedure that are a target for an external call.

 ```
        Calling module "A"                                       Called module "B"